okany/easypython/README.md

 * test61 - finds 3 numbers with a sum closest to a given integer T in a list of integers S
 * test62 - implements eval function for arithmetic operands *,/,+,-
 * test63 - finds all unique paths in a grid of MxN size between points (1,1) and (M,N)
+* test64 - sorts a list of colors 0, 1, and 2 in minimum number of swaps (O(N) complexity)